bibanon/bibanon/Stories/Oral-Hygiene.md

 One of the most infamous and scandalous moments in SHAFT's Nisemonogatari series is the ["toothbrush scene".](http://www.youtube.com/watch?v=YlBvZ-GJqjc) It really proves the adage that *"metaphors can be dirtier than 'the act' itself."*

-> Araragi, in a last ditch attempt to dissuade his little sister Karen from visiting his friend (the deviant Kanbaru); challenges her to *last 15 minutes while he brushes her teeth.*
+> Araragi, in a last ditch attempt to dissuade his little sister Karen from visiting his friend (the deviant Kanbaru); challenges her to *survive 15 minutes while he brushes her teeth.*
 > Karen agrees to brave the seemingly easy challenge.
 But it only takes a few seconds for her to realize:
 > That getting your chompers cleaned at the hands of another can be *an unbearably sensual experience.*